 These properties are only a guide, as timber is a natural product there will be variations within any species.
 The Janka Dry Hardness rating measures the hardness of the wood.
 The higher the number the harder the wood.

-Species of Australian Hardwood used in Engineered Timber Flooring and Floorboards
+Species of Australian Hardwood used in Solid and Engineered Timber Flooring

-Australia’s #1 supplier for all species of Australian hardwood engineered floorboards
+Australia’s #1 supplier for all species of Australian hardwoodflooring

 Supply floating floorboards milled to precision quality